SpaceX: Facilities

-SpaceX is headquartered at the SpaceX Starbase near Brownsville, Texas, where it manufactures and launches its Starship vehicle.
-However most of the company's operations are based out of its office in Hawthorne, California where it was previously headquartered, where it builds Falcon rockets and Dragon spacecraft, and where it houses its mission control.

-The company also operates a Starlink satellite manufacturing facilities in Redmond, Washington, a rocket development and test facility in McGregor, Texas, and maintains an office in the Washington, D.C. area, close to key government customers.
+SpaceX is headquartered at SpaceX Starbase near Brownsville, Texas, where it manufactures and launches its Starship launch vehicle.
+Much of the company's engineering, manufacturing, and mission operations remain based at its facility in Hawthorne, California, its headquarters until 2024, where it manufactures Falcon launch vehicles and Dragon spacecraft and operates mission control.
+The company also operates a rocket development and test facility in McGregor, Texas, and an office in the Washington, D.C., area that supports government customers.
+SpaceX operates launch facilities in California, Florida, and Texas.